 Ten of Cups

-The Ten of Cups is the end of the emotional journey laid out by the suite of cups.
-The remaining cards in the suite are the royal cards.
+The Ten of Cups marks the end of the emotional journey laid out by the Suit of Cups.
+The remaining cards in the suit are the Court Cards.

 Everything is coming up roses.
 Your plans have worked out and made you happy.
-Your personal and domestic live is great and making you content and secure.
+Your personal and domestic life is great and making you content and secure.

 The reverse card is the same, except there are thorns in amongst the roses.
 That happy ever after doesn’t last long at all, because relationships are not as they should be.

-For single people the reversed card can represent a happy relationship that went well but won’t last long.
-A holiday romance or short fling.
-Nothing goes really wrong, it just doesn’t last.
+For single people, the Reversed card represents a happy relationship that burns out quickly: a holiday romance or a short fling.
+Nothing goes wrong; it is destined to end.

 As this is the suite of Cups, success does not mean you have to end up rich, you just have to be happy, contented and deeply in love with who or where you end up.
 There’s an archetypal love story that has all this.